Deadly defect found in another version of Takata airbags

 The remnants of Takata were purchased by Chinese-owned Key Safety Systems for $1.6 billion (175 billion yen).
 A message was left seeking comment from the successor company, Joyson Safety Systems.

-This story has been corrected to clarify that only about 8,000 of the recalled BMW vehicles should not be driven
+Corrects story to clarify that only about 8,000 of the recalled BMW vehicles should not be driven.